 Have you tried FatHead Dough?
-Here's what you need to know about this useful low carb, keto, gluten free, and high fat recipe!
+Here's what you need to know about this useful low carb, keto, gluten free, and high fat recipe – with video tutorial!

 The movie itself doesn't actually mention this dough, it became popular on the blog that followed the film.
 But I recommend watching it though: it's a tongue-in-cheek response to Super Size Me, and although they acknowledge it was made on a shoe-string budget, it's a great combination of science and humor.
 It does, however, involve scenes of fast food (he starts at “cutting down” to 100g carbs per day, but ends the movie eating much less than that, and hardly any junk food at all).
 So if you don't want that visual temptation at this stage in your low carb diet, perhaps stay away for now!

 The FatHead version of the pizza dough was inspired by a “Holy Grail of Low Carb Pizza Crust” recipe by Cooky's Creations from 2012 – but whether this author was inspired by someone else or it was an original concept is hard to discover!